Sustainable Marine Aquaculture Certificate (online)

 How Do I Declare a Certificate in Sustainable Marine Aquaculture?

-If you are not a current UMass Boston student and wish to pursue the credit-bearing certificate in sustainable marine aquaculture you may register for classes with the non-degree registration form which must be returned to the University One Stop located at 100 Morrissey Blvd, Boston MA 02125 (Campus Center Upper Level).
+If you are not a current UMass Boston student and wish to pursue the credit-bearing certificate in sustainable marine aquaculture you may register for classes with the https://www.umb.edu/editor_uploads/images/registrar/UndergradCertificateProgramApplication_Sp20_v1.pdf must be emailed to http://firstname.lastname@example.org

-Current students and non-students may register for the non-credit bearing certificate contact the aquaculture program coordinator Dr. Jennifer Bender (1.617.287.7440; email@example.com).
+Current students and non-students may register for the non-credit bearing certificate by contacting the aquaculture program coordinator, Jennifer Bender (1.617.287.7440; email@example.com).

-Non-credit bearing online courses offered throughout the year can be found on the College of Advancing and Professional Studies Professional Development website.
+Non-credit bearing online courses offered throughout the year can be found on the Continuing and Professional Studies Professional Development website.

 Current UMass Boston students register for credit-bearing courses through the WISER system.